kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ## KubeStellar Controller Manager

-This module manages binding controller, transport controller, and status controller.
+This module manages binding controller, and status controller.
 * The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space (WDS), and maintains a `Binding` object for each `BindingPolicy` in the WDS.
 The `Binding` object contains references to the concrete list of workload objects and references to the concrete list of clusters that were selected by the `BindingPolicy` selectors.
-* The transport controller watches `Binding` objects on the WDS, and maintains in the Inventory and Transport Space (ITS) a wrapped object per `Binding` to be delivered.

 * The status controller watches for *WorkStatus* objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the `BindingPolicy` for those objects.

 There is one instance of a KubeStellar Controller Manager for each WDS.
 Currently this controller-manager runs in the KubeFlex hosting cluster and is responsible for installing the required CRDs in the associated WDS.
+More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture).

+## Pluggable Transport Controller

+* The pluggable transport controller watches `Binding` objects on the WDS, and maintains in the Inventory and Transport Space (ITS) a wrapped object per `Binding` to be delivered.
+* This controller is pluggable and can potentially be implemented using different options.
+Currently the only option we support is based on the [Open Cluster Management Project](https://open-cluster-management.io)

+There is one instance of the pluggable transport controller for each WDS.
+Currently this controller runs in an executable process.
+This is a work in progress and we're working on running this controller in a dedicated pod.
 More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture).

 ## Space Manager